Twitter is hit hard from fake accounts. Now more than ever it’s becoming more and more apparent that bots are infiltrating the web.

 Therefore, these numbers may not be as suboptimal as they may appear.

-Twitter is an Internet Sheriff who is making efforts to hone in on these abusive accounts, this study is truly cause for concern that this issue may be more pertinent than we thought.
+Twitter is an Internet Sheriff who is making serious efforts to hone in on these abusive accounts, but this study is truly cause for concern.

 Before launching your next Twitter campaign, keep these findings in mind.
 Bot accounts can not only negatively affect customer engagement, but also hurt your advertising budget ROI.

-At ClickCease we provide a solution for click fraud but since there is a growing number of bots and malicious activity, make sure you consider these red flags before launching your next campaign.
+At ClickCease, we provide a solution for click fraud.
+Since there is a growing number of bots and malicious activity, make sure you consider these red flags before launching your next PPC campaign.